How To Grow Your Own Plastic-Free Luffa Scrub Sponge

 Cutting Out The Luffa Core

-With my fingertips I gently separate the luffa where I’ve made my first cut.
-This shows me where I need to focus the knife tip next to cut the core away to the next hollow ridge.
+Using fingertips gently open up that first cut.
+(This shows where to focus the knife next to cut the core away to the next hollow ridge.)

 Luffa Loofah Gourd biodegradable compostable plastic-free scrub cleaning sponge - cutting out the core. #TexasHomesteader

-Each section is detached from the luffa core until there’s only one last section holding the luffa to the core.
+Repeat for each section, detaching outside from the luffa core until there’s only one section holding the luffa to the core.

 Luffa Loofah Gourd biodegradable compostable plastic-free scrub cleaning sponge - removing the core with scissors. #TexasHomesteader